hoihu/py-framebuf/README.md

 Therefore - it's not meant as a replacement of the C-code of MicroPython, but rather as a test sceleton to benchmark things.

+## Claude / KI setup

+The code was written entirely using claude code with HW-in-the-loop.

+Using claude's `skills` I convinced claude to use my pico-W modul to download the python files, execute the tests and do all the other tasks in agent mode.
+This allowed claude to do a lot of the work autonomously (YOLO).

+I let claude run in a development setup recommended by anthropic, using a devcontainer with a firewall and let the pico module be exposed via a rfc2217 serial-to-TCP server (copied from the pyserial github repository).
+Claude can then talk to the board via port 2217.
+I've added some firewall rules to let that port go through.

 ## Architecture

 The implementation uses specialized subclasses for each format: